ollienelmes/Imprint-Network-Analysis/README.md

 # Imprint-Network-Analysis
-This package generates a network of named individuals extracted from the imprint line found within catalogue data (MARC format).
+This tool generates a network of named individuals extracted from the imprint line found within catalogue data (MARC format).
 Named individuals and relationships are exported as a nodes and edges list from which they can be used for network analysis.

 ***Loading Data***